Object-fabrication Targeted Attack for Object Detection: Conclusion

 \section{Conclusion}

-This work proposes a new targeted attack mode (i.e. TA-fabrication mode) for object detection to mislead detectors to detect extra false objects with specific target labels.
-Because the previous methods cannot be directly applied to TA-fabrication mode, we further design a novel attention based feature space attack method (TFA) that drives the extracted features of the source images towards the target objects' features in the guided images, thus achieving the targeted attack of a specific class.
-Extensive evaluations on multiple datasets (MS COCO and BDD100K) and detectors (FasterRCNN and YOLOv5) show that the proposed TFA method and TA-fabrication mode have better performances in terms of image-specific attack, universal attack and generalization capability compared with previous works.
+This work proposes a new targeted attack method for object detection to mislead detectors to detect extra designated objects with specific target labels. we further design a novel attention based feature space attack method (TFA) that drives the extracted features of the victim images towards the target objects' features in the guided images, thus achieving the targeted attack of a specific class.
+Extensive evaluations on multiple datasets (MS COCO and BDD100K) and detectors (FasterRCNN and YOLOv5) show that the proposed TFA method has better performance in terms of image-specific, universality, and generalization attack compared with previous works.
+Currently, this paper focuses on the performance improvement of white-box attacks, we will study on the black-box setting of the targeted attack in future work.